stoneyrh/gSOAP/gsoap/samples/ssl/README.txt

 The SSL-enabled applications are compiled with -DWITH_OPENSSL -DWITH_GZIP and linked with -lgsoapssl++ (or -lgsoapssl) -lssl -lcrypto -lz

-OpenSSL multithreaded applications require mutex locks, see the CRYPTO_thread_setup() and CRYPTO_thread_cleanup() usage in the examples and thread_setup.h and thread_setup.c/.cpp for these functions.
+OpenSSL multithreaded applications require mutex locks for OpenSSL versions prior to 1.1.0, see the CRYPTO_thread_setup() and CRYPTO_thread_cleanup() usage in the examples and thread_setup.h and thread_setup.c/.cpp for these functions.

+For OpenSSL versions 1.1.0 and greater, locking is not necessary and using CRYPTO_thread_setup() and CRYPTO_thread_cleanup() has no effect.

 The certificates of trusted certificate authorities (CA) are stored in cacerts.pem and can be used to connect gSOAP clients to secure services.
 To do